Exercise Routines for Dogs of All Ages

-The big term you hear often is “growth plates.”
+The big term you often hear is “growth plates.”
 Growth plates are the soft areas, called epiphyseal plates, on the ends of long bones.
 Until fully developed into denser bone, growth plates can be vulnerable to injury and damage from impact.
 A veterinarian could radiograph your dog’s growth plates to determine if they are closed and ready for adult exercise.

-- Work on fitness and obedience skills on the flat.
-Work on sits, downs, stands, sphinx downs and other skills on the floor, but not on balance exercise equipment.
+Work on fitness and obedience skills on the flat.
+Work on sits, downs, stands, sphinx downs, and other skills on the floor, but not on balance exercise equipment.

-Younger dogs also have shorter attention spans, so just use 10-30 pieces of kibble as treats per training session and end the session when you’re out of kibble!
+Younger dogs also have shorter attention spans, so just use 10-30 pieces of kibble as treats per training session and end the session when you’re out of kibble.
 You can do multiple sessions during the day, but give a couple of hours for a “mental break” between sessions.
 Using this “train until the kibble is gone” method will also help to ensure that you don’t overdo the number of repetitions in one session.

-- Seniors need fewer repetitions (the number of times you do an exercise in a row) and less frequency (the number of times a week you practice or the number of sets your dog does) than younger dogs do.
+Seniors need fewer repetitions (the number of times you do an exercise in a row) and less frequency (the number of times a week you practice or the number of sets your dog does) than younger dogs do.

-- They will likely need a longer recovery time between exercises and exercise sessions than a younger dog would require.
+They will likely need a longer recovery time between exercises and exercise sessions than a younger dog would require.

-- Older dogs naturally lose proprioception and muscle mass as they age – just as humans do.
+Older dogs naturally lose proprioception and muscle mass as they age – just as humans do.
 It’s so important to do these exercises in accordance with what your dog needs, so find a balance that’s just right.
 Don’t overdo it or your dog will be sore.
 Don’t slack or you’ll lose the skill and the muscle.
 Talk to your veterinarian if you have any questions about doing too little or too much.